Health Resources

 Sinusitis

-Sinuses are air-filled chambers located in the bones behind the cheeks, eyebrows and jaw.
-They produce mucus, which cleans bacteria and other particles from the air we breathe.
+Sinuses are air-filled chambers located in the bones behind the cheeks, eyebrows, and jaw.
+They produce mucus, which filters bacteria and other particles from the air we breathe.
 Cilia, tiny hairs within the sinuses, move the mucus out through the nose for drainage.
+Though sinusitis condition is different from allergic rhinitis, it is not uncommon for a patient to experience both conditions at the same time.

 What Causes It